henry-wallace-phys/spotify_randomiserstuff/README.md

 Python code to play with spotify:

+    To run simply do python3 main.py (jupyter doesn't like this code for some reason!)

     - BackEndClasses ; Contains basic information for searching + loging into spotify

     - Basic Utils ;